The Lost Prince – John of Eltham

 Peter was known in some areas as Peter the Cruel and in others as Peter the Just, depending which side of the conflict people were on.
 He received support from Edward III of England’s eldest son and heir Edward, the Black Prince, but Peter’s failure to pay the costs of the prince’s campaign, his faithlessness, and the failing health of the Black Prince, meant the king of Castile was left to his own devices by 1367.
 Adding to Peter’s woes, his own nobles backed the king’s illegitimate brother, Henry of Tastamara, as an alternative candidate.
 Henry eventually defeated and killed Peter in March 1369.

-Isabella’s mother had died in 1361 and her 3-year-old brother, Alfonso, in 1362.
-On Peter’s death, Isabella’s older sister, Constance, inherited their father’s claim to the crown of Castile, but was unable to pursue this claim.
-This situation in Castile was precarious, to say the least.
-Taking Isabella with her, the two princesses took refuge in the English territory of Guyenne.
-The English took the princesses in and soon after, in September 1371, Constance was married to John of Gaunt, the third surviving son of Edward III, at Roquefort.
-John of Gaunt had become duke of Lancaster on marrying his first wife, Blanche of Lancaster, who had died in 1368; saw this second marriage as an opportunity to gain a kingdom of his own.
-When the newly married couple returned to London, they brought Constance’s sister, Isabella, with them.
+Isabella was born sometime around 1355.
+Her mother died in 1361 and her 3-year-old brother, Alfonso, in 1362.
+In 1362, Peter had persuaded the Cortes to recognise his relationship with Maria as a legitimate marriage, and thus legitimise his 3 daughters, Beatrix, Constance and Isabella, making Beatrix his heir.
+However, Beatrix died in 1367 and son, on Peter’s death in 1369, it was Constance who inherited their father’s claim to the crown of Castile.
+The situation in Castile was precarious, to say the least and Constance was unable to pursue her claim.
+Her father had taken Constance and her sister to the English territory of Guyenne in 1366, where they had remained whilst Peter had tried to reclaim his crown from Henry.
+They remained in Bayonne as hostages against the repayment of the financial costs of the expedition.
+Following Peter’s death, the English took the princesses in and soon after, in September 1371, Constance was married to John of Gaunt, the third surviving son of Edward III, at Roquefort.
+John of Gaunt had become duke of Lancaster on marrying his first wife, Blanche of Lancaster, who had died in 1368; he saw this second marriage as an opportunity to gain a kingdom of his own.
+When the newly married couple returned to London, they brought Constance’s younger sister, Isabella, with them.

 Edmund_of_Langley_remonstrating_with_the_King_of_Portugal_-_Chronique_d'_Angleterre_(Volume_III)_(late_15th_C),_f.186r_-_BL_Royal_MS_14_E_IV